BAEstudent/CMF-Hackathon-Team-9/README.md

 There are also several other files.
 - `couriers distribution.ipynb` is the code used for preparing the dataset (addind new features and cleaning the data) for the ML part.

-- `Shifts.py` is the module for solving the 3-rd task of the hackathon.
+- `Shifts.py` is the module for solving the 3-rd task of the hackathon, consists of a function `find_shifts()`, which takes the input from the model used for task 2, and outputs two variables: a list of shift schedules, and the list of total couriers reuqired on each day.